bitpay/bitcore-website/generated/bitcore-node/lib/services/bitcoind.md

 <a name="Bitcoin+getTransactionWithBlockInfo"></a>
 ### bitcoin.getTransactionWithBlockInfo(txid, queryMempool, callback)
-Will get a transation with additional information about the block, in the format:
+Will get a transaction with additional information about the block, in the format:
 {
   blockHash: '2725743288feae6bdaa976590af7cb12d7b535b5a242787de6d2789c73682ed1',
   height: 48,